FBeni-04/FilmNerd/README.md

 ## What is FilmNerd?

-FilmNerd is a web application where you can rate movies with **emojis** (instead of hard numbers), follow and compare tastes, and discover people with similar favorites.
-When there’s a match, you can start a conversation via an in‑app **chat**.
+FilmNerd is a web application where you can rate movies with **emojis** (instead of hard numbers), follow and compare tastes, and discover people with similar favorites..

 ### Key capabilities